 As a general precaution, we recommend you make several copies of your travel-related documents (passport, traveller’s cheques, credit cards, itinerary, airline tickets, insurance cover, visas, etc).
 Leave one set at home, and bring another set with you, and place it in a location separate from your originals.

-Generally speaking, most nationalities do not require a visa to enter Zimbabwe.
+Generally speaking, most nationalities require a visa to enter Zimbabwe.
+The requirements vary per country as do whether it can be acquired on arrival.
 Passports MUST be valid for at least six months from your departure from Zimbabwe to home.
 There must be at least TWO (we recommend four) consecutive blank VISA pages in the passport (not endorsement pages).
 Zimbabwe’s immigration control is very strict, and is known to deny entry to those not meeting the requirements.

 Visa requirements change regularly and it is best to contact your local Zimbabwean embassy regarding the most recent rules.
 Visa Central is also a good resource.